balsamiq/docker-java7/README.md

     https://www.docker.io/gettingstarted/#h_installation

-Then clone the repo and run the following command in the docker-opencv directory:
+Then clone the repo and run the following command in the docker-java7 directory:

     docker build  .